-The committee is currently chaired by Dr DannielleWellington (WIMM) and is run by active researchers throughout RDM.
+The committee is is run by active researchers throughout RDM.
 They liaise directly with the RDM Career Development Committee (CDC) to address any concerns and suggestions expressed by RDM researchers.

-If you would like to get involved in activities or would like to suggest your own ideas then please get in touch: researcherassociation@rdm.ox.ac.uk.
+If you would like to get involved in activities or would like to suggest your own ideas, then please get in touch: researcherassociation@rdm.ox.ac.uk.
 The committee are recruiting new members!